-User approved enrollment is a concept separate from supervision.
-It is Apple’s way of ensuring that the user of the device has been involved in the MDM enrollment process and has approved it.
-Some MDM features require enabling UAMDM in order to function.
+User-approved enrollment is Apple’s way of ensuring that the end user was involved in and approved the MDM enrollment process.
+Some MDM features require enabling UAMDM to function.

-For a device to be considered user enrolled, it must enroll with MDM using an enrollment method that involves some form of user interaction.
-The following methods of enrollment are adequate:
+For a device to be user enrolled, it must enroll with MDM using a method with user interaction.
+The following methods of enrollment qualify:

-Enrolling a device with automated enrollment with a setup that does not have the user create an account during Setup Assistant.
+Enrolling a device via ADE with a setup that does not require that the user create an account during the Setup Assistant

-Installing the profile on a device via Munki, as part of a remotely deployed package, or similar.
+Installing the profile on a device via Munki, as part of a remotely deployed package, or something similar

 What happens if UAMDM is not enabled?

-Additionally, UAMDM is required for Bootstrap Token escrow.
-Devices also must be associated with an Apple Business Manager account for the escrow operations to function, though the devices do not necessarily need to have enrolled using Automated Enrollment.
+Additionally, Bootstrap Token escrow requires UAMDM.
+Devices must also be associated with an ABM account for the escrow operations to function, though the devices do not necessarily need to have enrolled using ADE.

-It is still possible to manually enable UAMDM if not enabled via the automated enrollment process.
-This requires the user to go to System Preferences > Profiles and click ‘Approve’ on the MDM profile.
+It’s still possible to manually enable UAMDM if not enabled via the automated enrollment process.
+This requires the user to go to System Preferences > Profiles and click Approve on the MDM profile.

-The concept of ‘Supervised Mode’ has existed for years on iOS.
-On iOS, supervision is a device state that allows MDM more control over devices.
+The concept of supervised mode has existed for years on iOS.
+On iOS, supervision is a device state that allows MDM more control over the device.
 Apple introduced the concept of supervision to macOS with Catalina (10.15).
-As supervision is a newer concept for macOS, the functionality tied to it currently is still small.
-As of today, activation lock is the only feature that requires supervision on macOS.
+Since supervision is a newer concept for macOS, its functionality is still pretty limited.
+As of today, Activation Lock is the only feature that requires supervision on macOS.

-It is hard to say what supervision will enable in the future for macOS.
-If possible, it is worth enabling supervision in order to future proof your fleet.
+It’s hard to say what supervision will enable in the future for macOS.
+If possible, it’s worth enabling supervision to future-proof your fleet.

 Supervision state between erases

 In iOS, a device’s supervision status doesn’t correlate with its MDM enrollment status.
-If an iOS device is placed into supervised mode, it will remain in that mode, even after device wipes, unless the mode is purposefully disabled with software like Apple Configurator or a non-supervised backup is restored on the device.
+If an iOS device is placed into supervised mode, it remains in that mode — even after device wipes — unless the mode is purposefully disabled with software, like Apple Configurator, or a nonsupervised backup is restored on the device.

-macOS supervision differs from that of iOS.
-In our testing, we found that only Macs enrolled in MDM via automated enrollment (DEP enrollment) show up as ‘supervised’.
-Macs enrolled manually in MDM do not have supervision enabled, even if they previously enrolled via automated enrollment (DEP enrollment).
+MacOS supervision differs from that of iOS.
+In our testing, we found that only Macs enrolled in MDM via Automated Device Enrollment show up as supervised.
+Macs enrolled manually in MDM do not have supervision enabled even if they previously enrolled via ADE.

-When devices enroll in MDM via automated enrollment (DEP enrollment), Apple prevents users from manually removing the MDM profile by default.
-Macs running macOS 10.15 or later have non-removable MDM enforced via automated enrollment.
+Once enrolled in MDM via ADE, Apple devices prevent users from manually removing the MDM profile by default.
+Macs running macOS 10.15 or later have nonremovable MDM enforced via ADE.
 This is the only way Apple allows admins to prevent manual removal of an MDM profile.

-Non-removable MDM profiles are often preferred by admins.
-It makes sense: admins don’t want users to remove the management profile from a corporate-owned device.
-However, with a non-removable MDM profile, admins must account for the extra steps required to remove this profile when migrating MDMs.
-Apple locks down the MDM profile when installed with automated enrollment so it can’t be removed through Terminal or any other backdoor ways.
-It can only be removed via a command sent from the MDM or when wiping a device.
+Admins often prefer nonremovable MDM profiles.
+It makes sense: Admins don’t want users to remove management profiles from corporate devices.
+However, with a nonremovable MDM profile, admins must account for the extra steps required to remove the profile when migrating MDMs.
+Apple locks down the MDM profile when installed with ADE so it can’t be removed through Terminal or any other backdoor methods.
+The only way to remove it is via a command sent from the MDM or when wiping a device.

 Apple also restricts multiple MDM profiles on a device.
 Therefore, you can’t install one MDM profile on top of another.
-When you migrate macOS devices to a new MDM, you’ll need to send a command from the original MDM to remove the management profile from devices.
-Then you can proceed to migrate those devices and install the new MDM.
-That is unless you choose to wipe the devices, in which case the original MDM profile will be removed during the wipe.
+When you migrate macOS devices to a new MDM, you’ll need to send a command from the original MDM to remove the management profile from the devices.
+Then, you can proceed to migrate those devices and install the new MDM.
+That is unless you choose to wipe the devices, in which case the original MDM profile is removed during the wipe.

-Now that you’re familiar with the concepts above, let’s look more closely at the process to migrate macOS devices from one MDM to another.
+Now that you’re familiar with the concepts above, let’s look more closely at the process of migrating macOS devices from one MDM to another.
 The following example assumes the plan is to migrate your existing macOS devices to SimpleMDM.

-The steps that come after this will depend on whether you want to wipe devices.
+The steps that follow depend on whether you want to wipe devices.

 Migrate existing devices without wiping

-To install a SimpleMDM profile on a device, you’ll first need to remove the current MDM profile (if one exists).
-Any devices enrolled in MDM via automated enrollment (DEP enrollment) won’t allow a user to manually remove the profile.
-This means that a device admin will need to unenroll them through the current MDM.
+To install a SimpleMDM profile on a device, you first need to remove the current MDM profile (if one exists).
+Any device enrolled in MDM via ADE won’t allow the user to manually remove the profile.
+This means that a device admin needs to unenroll it through the current MDM.

 The downside of manually enrolling a device in MDM is that Apple will allow the user to manually remove the MDM profile.
-This method will also not enable supervision.
-To prevent the user from removing the MDM profile and to enable supervision, you typically must wipe the device which triggers automated enrollment, detailed in the Automated Enrollment section below.
+This method also doesn’t enable supervision.
+To prevent the user from removing the MDM profile and to enable supervision, you typically must wipe the device, which triggers ADE.

-Migrate existing devices with automated enrollment (DEP) without wiping
+Migrate existing devices with Automated Device Enrollment (ADE) without wiping

-macOS does provide an unsupported, undocumented method for enrolling a device using Automated Enrollment without wiping it first.
-By running a command, macOS contacts Apple’s Automated Enrollment servers, checks for a configuration, and enrolls the device in MDM if it is configured to do so.
+MacOS provides an unsupported, undocumented method for enrolling a device using ADE without wiping it first.
+By running a command, macOS contacts Apple’s ADE servers, checks for a configuration, and enrolls the device in MDM if it is configured to do so.
 Since this is an undocumented and unsupported method by Apple, your mileage may vary.

 The proper command to use depends upon the version of macOS.

-Automated enrollment is generally the most effective method of enrollment, but requires wiping the device.
-Currently, it’s the only way to ensure that the SimpleMDM profile is unremovable and that supervision and UAMDM are enabled.
+ADE is generally the most effective enrollment method, but it requires wiping the device.
+Currently, it’s the only way to ensure that supervision and UAMDM are enabled and the SimpleMDM profile is unremovable.

-As mentioned above, configure your SimpleMDM account and test its functionality prior to initiating automated enrollment.
-Once you are happy with your configuration and have re-assigned devices to the SimpleMDM server in Apple Business Manager, simply erase the devices.
-After the reboot following the wipe, proceed through the OS installation and Setup Assistant screens.
-Make sure to connect the devices to the internet (WIFI or ethernet) when prompted.
-The enrollment will then take place automatically during setup.
+As mentioned above, configure your SimpleMDM account and test its functionality prior to initiating ADE.
+Once you are happy with your configuration and have reassigned devices to the SimpleMDM server in Apple Business Manager, simply erase the devices.
+After the wipe and subsequent reboot, proceed through the OS installation and Setup Assistant screens.
+Make sure to connect the devices to the internet (Wi-Fi or ethernet) when prompted.
+The enrollment then automatically takes place during setup.

-Automated enrollment (DEP) is the recommended method for enrolling brand new devices.
+Automated Device Enrollment (ADE) is generally the best method for enrolling brand-new devices.